 Link Acquisition vs. Link Building

-Today, Google focuses on the quality of links, not just the quantity.
+Today, Google focuses on the quality of links, not just the quantity of them.

 Link acquisition is all about building relationships with key contacts in order to get relevant links.
 This provides valuable traffic in exchange for high-quality content.